Makes 6 servings

 neutral oil as needed

-kosher salt as needed
+t.t. kosher salt

-cracked pepper as needed
+t.t. cracked pepper

 Procedure